jbuehl/homealone/docs/README.services.md

 ### Notification
 The notification service may be used to send messages to users via some external service such as SMS.
 A notification may be triggered by an explicit request from an application (deprecated), or it may be triggered by a state change of a particular resource.

+### Naming
+The naming service implements the ability to define resource names that are aliases of actual resources (not implemented).